leela2299/Two-Hand-Indian-Sign-Language-Alphabets-Classification/README.md

 ## Dataset Description.

 The Dataset consists of 26 classes eaching representing the english alphabet.
 Sample image of each english alphabet is shown below.
-Dataset is avaliable on request(leelasuryatejam@gmail.com(
+Dataset is avaliable on request(leelasuryatejam@gmail.com)

 <img src = "handcollage.png">

 ## Running
 To run this project, perform following steps

+Dataset is available on request to (leelasuryatejam@gmail.com)

 1. Run the HOG_Feature extraction.m file by setting path to train and test dataset.
 Ouput of this code will generate training features, test features, training labels and test lables stored in .mat file.